arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/mword/README.md

 I love functional programming for the simplicity that it brings.

 But at the same time, I realize that learning functional programming is a challenging process.
-FP comes with a baggage of unfamiliar vocabulary that can be daunting for somebody coming from an object-oriented language like C#.
+FP comes with a baggage of unfamiliar vocabulary that can be daunting for somebody coming from an object-oriented language like Kotlin.

 ![](https://mikhail.io/2018/07/monads-explained-in-csharp-again//functional-programming-word-cloud.png)